mattkerlogue/google-covid-mobility-scrape/README.md

 ![test_autoscrape](https://github.com/mattkerlogue/google-covid-mobility-scrape/workflows/test_autoscrape/badge.svg)
 <!-- badges: end -->

-This is a repo to scrape the data from Google's [COVID19 community mobility reports](https://www.google.com/covid19/mobility/) using R. This code is released freely under the MIT Licence, and provided 'as-is'.
+This is a repo to scrape the data from Google's [COVID19 community mobility reports](https://www.google.com/covid19/mobility/) using R. This code is released freely under the MIT Licence, it is provided 'as-is'.

-This project is built in R and extracts just the headline mobility comparison figures from Google's PDFs.
-If you are looking to extract the trend-lines please see the following:
+This project is built in R and extracts both the headline mobility comparison figures and trendline data from Google's PDFs.

+The trendline extraction work benefits significantly from the following work:

 * ONS Data Science Campus' [python-based extraction tool](https://github.com/datasciencecampus/mobility-report-data-extractor) and [data archive](https://github.com/datasciencecampus/google-mobility-reports-data) (for UK overall, UK localities, and country-level for G20 countries)
 * Duncan Garmonsway's [port of the ONS code to R](https://github.com/nacnudus/google-location-coronavirus/), which includes a file with data from all trendlines.